persteenolsen/django-azure/README.md

-# Python + Django + Azure App Service
+# Python + Django + MySQL + Azure App Service

 This example shows how to use Django 5 on Azure App Service

-Last updated: 21-10-2025
+Last updated: 22-10-2025

 ## Demo at Azure